 Reproductive biologist Fred vom Saal at the University of Missouri–Columbia, who has studied BPA for more than a decade, hailed the decision as a "monumental change.
 This means in the future we can expect more than just one or two flawed industry studies to be the foundation of risk assessments at the FDA."If you would like to avoid plastic food storage containers, you can see my prior posts, listed at the end of this one, for some alternatives.
 Smart2begreen summarizes the choices nicely: glass, stainless steel, ceramic, and polylactic acid (PLA).

 And here's an option I hadn't seen before: Almedahls' herring storage jar, made of porcelain (with a plexiglass lid), sold by Huset, and shown at the top of this post.
 So the lid is a plastic, but the container itself is not - and it's sure cute.
+Update on March 17, 2014: I'm no longer finding this at Huset, but it's available at Ruby Roost.

 And then there are these wonderful containers from Yoyo Ceramics, also sold by Thorsten van Elten - they look like plastic, but are actually ceramic. [via Apartment Therapy]

-Acknowledgments: Thanks to Emily Berk and Kristi Miller Durazo for pointing me to the New York Times and Scientific American.
+Acknowledgments: Thanks to Emily Berk and Kristi Miller Durazo for pointing me to The New York Times and Scientific American.

 Plastic Food Storage: OK or Not?